YuzukiHD/SyterKit/README.md

 - For SD Card, You need to flash the `xxx_card.bin`
 - For SPI NAND/SPI NOR, You need to flash the `xxx_spi.bin`

+To boot from USB or flash the boot image into SPI flash chips, you need to install the [XFEL](https://xboot.org/xfel) tool.

 ### Creating TF Card Boot Firmware